Glossary of terms

 High Level of Service

-the Murray Irrigation channel and outlets are automatically
+Irrigation channel and outlets are automatically controlled, with

-controlled, with automation achieved by the replacement of some
+automation achieved by the replacement of some regulator gates with

-regulator gates with a Rubicon FlumeGate™.
-In the HLOS areas,
+a Rubicon FlumeGate™.
+In the HLOS areas, irrigation customers are

-irrigation customers are able to change their water orders more
+able to change their water orders more frequently, generally

-frequently, generally allowing around four changes per day if
+allowing around four changes per day if channel flow conditions

-mechanised gates in the SLOS area will be modified to allow for
+in the SLOS area will be modified to allow for remote control.
+In

-remote control.
-In the SLOS area, customers are able to change
+the SLOS area, customers are able to change their water orders

-conditions allow.
-The frequency of water order changes may increase
+frequency of water order changes may increase after the Yallakool

 Link channels are small 'spurs' of channels that extend from